SleepyBag/fuzzy-fs/README.md

 # Known Issues

-- If there is a link with " -> " in its name, it will not be opened.
+- If there is a link with " -> " in the name of its target file, it cannot be opened.
 Though this situation is nearly impossible.

 # Contributing